 How does an artistic 17-year-old, alone in New York City, make her way?
 She works—a lot; three to four part-time jobs, seven days a week!
-But after ten years of dead-end jobs and increasing debt, this now-27-year-old woman made a bold artistic and personal decision—to attend pre-med courses!
+But after ten years of dead-end jobs and increasing debt, she made a bold artistic and personal decision—to attend pre-med courses!
 What does this have to do with photography, you ask?
 Be patient.
 If Gucwa can stand in the snow for 45 minutes, waiting for the right moment to release the shutter, you can wait one paragraph.

 The stress and workload from her pre-med studies and lack of spending money from having dedicated herself to these studies, led her to the best combination of free entertainment and stress-release: walking the streets of New York City.
 And that, like for countless people before her, unleashed long-neglected artistic urges to document the inspiring scenes she found on her walks through the city.